All Episodes

 There's one thing I think we could all agree on.

-There are racists in both parties.
+There are racists on both parties.

-That's the most obvious, observable thing you could ever see in your life.
+That's the most obvious observable thing you could ever see in your life.

-Now you could argue about the validity of that poll, but they did reproduce it with a larger subset and got the same number.
+Now, you could argue about the validity of that poll, but they did reproduce it with a larger subset and got the same number.

 And they are one of the most accurate pollsters.

-So apparently, I didn't even know this until recently, I didn't even know this was a thing.
+I didn't even know this was a thing.

-So there was some kind of uh forced um redistricting so that they would, you know, there'd at least be a few places that were majority black and they could get their leaders that they wanted.
+So there was some kind of forced redistricting so that they would, you know, there'd at least be a few places that were majority black and they could get their leaders that they wanted.

-Now, that of course is called what racism.
+Now, that, of course, is called what?

 Because if you're organizing your vote based on the race, what's that?